heiswayi/heiswayi.nrird.com/_posts/2016-04-20-creating-my-own-substitution-cipher-application.md

 string data3 = sb.ToString();
 ```

-Finally, I will prepend the hash code of user password, then append the output characters by separating it using `$` character, then append again with my signature characters which is `$HN`.
+Finally, I will prepend the hash code of the password, then append the output characters by separating it using `$` character, then append again with my signature characters which is `$HN`.

 ```csharp
 outputData = hashCode.ToUpper() + "$" + data4.ToUpper() + "$HN";